INFLUENCER MARKETING

 Our recommendation: This is best for B2B marketing, recruiting campaigns, and promoting white papers or industry research to professional audiences.

 PROS: Promoted Tweets enhance visibility and engagement for your content directly in users' Twitter feeds.
-Their real-time engagement makes them suitable for time-sensitive content and announcements.

 CONS: Twitter's (now X’s) fast-paced environment means content can quickly lose visibility.
-The platform requires consistent activity and engagement to maintain relevance.

 Our recommendation: Ideal for engaging with active users on current events, launching new products, and driving conversations around your brand.